Welcome to the second part of this chapter.

-We will take our example from section 1.3 in which we were sending an email for every inbound call.
+We will take our previous example of sending an email for every inbound call.
 However, instead of sending an email for every inbound call, we only want to send an email if the call comes from your own mobile phone.

 Let's say your mobile phone number is 44790512345678 including the international code (in this example 44 for the UK - don't add a + or 00, this won't work).

-Now add your conditions.
-Actually, we will just add one condition to test if the caller's number is equal to your mobile number.
+Now add your condition - we want to test if the caller's number is equal to your mobile number.
 The Trigger will look like this when you are finished:

-Now take the Trigger and add it to the Automation we created in 1.3.
-That's how it should look like:
+Now take the Trigger and add it to the Automation we created in lesson 1.3.
+That's what it should look like:

-Next, do your test call to your inbound number (again, you'll need the same basic call flow as created in section 1.3 of this chapter).
+Next, do your test call to your inbound number.
 If you call from your mobile phone, then the email will be sent.
 If you call from another phone, then no email will be sent.

-Below you may find a video showing a step-by-step guide of similar automation (but instead of a call from your mobile you choose a call from any mobile phone):
+Below you may find a video showing a step-by-step guide to similar automation (but instead of a call from your mobile you choose a call from any mobile phone):